WycliffeAssociates/btt-recorder-docs/docs/editing2.rst

 To save the file tap the save icon.
 *  A ‘Saving’ pop-up shows.

-Once the program is done saving it will open Project Management with the most recent take listed as Take 1.
+Once the program is done saving, the Project Management verse/chunk list screen opens with a new take added at the bottom of the take list.
+For example, if there were 3 takes before recording the new section, the added take is take 4.